lando/acquia/docs/config.md

 * Memcache `1.6`
 * PHP `8.2`

-Where acquia provider multiple options, we'll choose the current default.
+Where acquia provides multiple options, we'll choose the current default.
 PHP is a good example.

 Not current supported but coming soon: